64kramsystem/personal_notes/topics/bevy.md

 Bevy handles resources contention by looking at the system signatures.

-A startup system can run with a preset local:
+A system can run with a preset resource:

 ```rs
 fn my_system(mut cmd: Commands, config: &MyConfig) { /* ... */ }